damianhakert/damianhakert.github.io/source/handbook/support/onboarding/index.md

 customer know about the version for which this has been scheduled and when that version is going to be releases, e.g. June 22nd for 8.9, and add the `promised` tag to the ZenDesk ticket.

+Sometimes, a customer will ask for a response in a specific issue tracker.
+In such cases, include the link to the given issue in the "GitLab Issue" box, go ahead and reply from the issue tracker, but also follow-up through ZenDesk by providing a link to your comment in the issue tracker.
+Providing the response to the customer is what sets the "first response time" metric, and allows the tickets to be closed when appropriate.

 ### When and how to escalate a ticket?<a name="when-escalate"></a>

 Do not hesitate to ask for help with a ticket, you can ask any of your colleagues to assist you.
 You can do this via